-Purchased or originated credit-impaired financial assets.
+• Purchased or originated credit-impaired financial assets.
 For those financial assets, the entity shall apply the credit-adjusted effective interest rate to the amortised cost of the financial asset from initial recognition.

-- 2. Summary of Significant Accounting Policies (Continued) - 2.1 Basis of Preparation (Continued) - h) Financial Assets and Liabilities (Continued) Interest Income Recognition (Continued)

-• Financial assets that are not purchased or originated credit-impaired financial assets but subsequently have become credit-impaired financial assets.
+- 2. Summary of Significant Accounting Policies (Continued) - h) Financial Assets and Liabilities (Continued) - i) Classification and Subsequent Measurement (Continued) - Interest Income Recognition (Continued) - Financial assets that are not purchased or originated credit-impaired financial assets but subsequently have become credit-impaired financial assets.
 For those financial assets, the entity shall apply the effective interest rate to the amortised cost of the financial asset in subsequent reporting periods.